chainHero/heroes-service/README.md

 ### a.
 Prepare environment

 In order to make a blockchain network, we will use `docker` to build virtual computers that will handle different roles.
 In this tutorial we will stay as simple as possible.
 Hyperledger Fabric needs a lot of certificates to ensure encryption during the whole end to end process (TSL, authentications, signing blocks...).
-The creation of these files requires a little time and in order to go straight to the heart of the matter, we have already prepared all this for you.
+The creation of these files requires a little time and in order to go straight to the heart of the matter, we have already prepared all this for you in the folder `fixtures` in this repository.

 Make a new directory in the `src` folder of your `GOPATH`, following our repository naming: